Home About Services Engagement Insights Request a Design Review

 What it trains you to do is implement.
 You are given a topology and a set of requirements and you configure the network to meet them.
 The topology is fixed.
 The requirements are fixed.
 Your job is execution.

 But CCIE does not train you to question the topology.
-It does not ask you whether the design you are implementing is the right one.
+It does not ask whether the design you are implementing is the right one.
 The requirements are given.
 Your job is to meet them.

 What CCDE teaches you that CCIE never could